-5.1 Option 1: Do Nothing
+5.1.
+Option 1: Do Nothing or BAU

-The Do Nothing (counterfactual) option assumes that AusNet Services would not undertake any investment, outside of the normal operational and maintenance processes.
+The Do Nothing or BAU (counterfactual) option assumes that AusNet Services would not undertake any investment, outside of the normal operational and maintenance processes.
 Under this option, increasing supply risk would be managed by increased levels of involuntary load reduction.
-Increased non-supply risks, such as those associated with safety, collateral damage, reactive replacement and environmental impacts, would be accepted as unmanaged rising risk costs.
+Increased non-supply risks, such as those associated with safety, collateral damage, reactive replacement and environmental impacts, would be accepted as unmanaged increasing risk costs.

-The Do Nothing (counterfactual) option establishes the base level of risk, and provides a basis for comparing potential options.
+This option establishes the base level of risk and provides a basis for comparing potential options.

-5.2 Option 2: Retire one transformer
+5.2.
+Option 2: Retire one transformer